Tick paralysis: Diagnosis

+Electromyographic (EMG) studies usually show a variable reduction in the amplitude of compound muscle action potentials, but no abnormalities of repetitive nerve stimulations.

-In the absence of a tick, the differential diagnosis includes Guillain–Barré syndrome.
-Early signs of tick poisoning could be a change of an animals' ‘voice’, weakness in the back legs or vomiting.
+In animals, early signs of tick paralysis could be a change in an animal's voice and weakness in the back legs.

+Epidemiology

+Tick paralysis was first described in Australia in the 19th century and has been reported mostly from the Americas, in the US from the Pacific Northwest, but also from the Southern US.

+A 2023 metaanalysis of 121 cases published until then found 71 cases from North America, 33 cases from Asia (including India and Sri Lanka.), 14 cases in Australia, two cases in South America, and one case in Africa.

+The peak incidence of tick paralysis in North America occurs in the spring and early summer.
+It is reported more commonly in females and children.

+Before 1989, 20 fatal cases were reported in Australia.

+Tick paralysis is of concern in domestic animals and livestock in the United States as well.

 Prevention

 No human vaccine is currently available for any tick-borne disease, except for tick-borne encephalitis.
 Individuals should therefore take precautions when entering tick-infested areas, particularly in the spring and summer months.
 Preventive measures include avoiding trails that are overgrown with bushy vegetation, wearing light-coloured clothes that allow one to see the ticks more easily, and wearing long pants and closed-toe shoes.
 Tick repellents containing DEET (N,N, diethyl-m-toluamide) are only marginally effective and can be applied to skin or clothing.
 Rarely, severe reactions can occur in some people who use DEET-containing products.
 Young children may be especially vulnerable to these adverse effects.
 Permethrin, which can only be applied to clothing, is much more effective in preventing tick bites.
-Permethrin is not a repellent but rather an insecticide; it causes ticks to curl up and fall off the protected clothing.
+Permethrin is not a repellent but rather an insecticide; it causes ticks to curl up and fall off the protected clothing, usually dying in the process.